sebgomer/AS-ideas-task/README.md

 * fetch() applied, helped to understand the concept
 * SPA partially works on Imprint/Home! (will need to dive deeper privately, its blazing fast)
 * Design + Basic wireframing
-    * Altough I need to dive deeper into the backend communication part, I really enjoyed trying out that fancy navbar
+    * Although I need to dive deeper into the backend communication part, I really enjoyed trying out that fancy navbar
     * SASS + Minifying, I'll keep that in mind (especially in big projects)

 ### Useful ressources